info-com/zenya-api-docs/source/classify-keywords.rst

 POST classify/keywords
 ----------------------

-Classify a list of keywords and return mappings and associated Categories.
-This call creates a new result resource that will be available for either 2 days or until being successfully consumed in a GET call.
-A "keyword" is loosely defined as a short phrase composed of 10 or fewer words.
-If a blocking call is requested (
-``"async":false``), the result resource is returned immediately and not saved.
+Classify a list of keywords and return mapped eContext categories.

+In typical usage the ``async`` parameter should be set to ``false``.
+The POST call will return a 200 HTTP Status-Code (:rfc:`2616#section-10.2.1`) as well as the classifications for the input.

-The response from the POST call should include a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a "result_uri" pointing to the result set.
+If ``async`` is set to ``true``, the POST call will return a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a ``result_uri`` pointing to the result set.
 If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

-An optional ``async`` parameter can be used to create a blocking call when set to ``false``.
-In this case, the results from the POST will be the same as the results that would have been retrieved from the GET on a completed result set and the server will return a 200 HTTP Status-Code (:rfc:`2616#section-10.2.1`).
+The result set, once completed, will be available for retrieval for either 2 days or until it is successfully consumed, whichever comes first.

 *There is a limit of 1,000 keywords per call.*